alanwatters27/The-Tactical-Evolution-of-Modern-Football/README.md

-#📊 Key Insig(Summary)
+📊 **Key Insights (Summary)**

-## *️⃣ Tactical Structure Differences
+## 1️⃣ Tactical Structure Differences

-The formation analysis of matches in t**he Premier League and Bundesliga reveals diffences between the two competitions.
+The formation analysis of matches in the Premier League and Bundesliga reveals diffences between the two competitions.
 The Premier League shows a strong concentration around **4‑3‑3** and **4‑2‑3‑1** systems, indicating a relatively stable and standardised tactical profile.
 In contrast, the Bundesliga demonstrates **greater tactical diversity**, with more frequent use of **back‑three formations**, suggesting a higher degree of tactical experimentation in the most recent competitive period.